European shares fall, Merkel snubs call for action

 While the European Central Bank is not allowed to buy sovereign bonds on the primary market, a growing number of market participants have called for the central bank to intervene as a lender of last resort for struggling euro zone countries.

-"The (market's) scepticism comes from the realisation that there is no magic bullet in place to solve this crisis," said Giancarlo Perasso, chief economist at Redux-Matrix, which has $100 million under management.
+"The (market's) skepticism comes from the realization that there is no magic bullet in place to solve this crisis," said Giancarlo Perasso, chief economist at Redux-Matrix, which has $100 million under management.

 The ECB intervened on the secondary bond market on Friday to relieve ease pressure on Italian notes after its new government announced far-reaching reforms in response to a debt crisis that now threatens to engulf France and Spain.